California College Promise Grant (CCPG)

-Beginning the 2018/2019 aid year, the Board of Governors Fee Waiver (BOGFW) will now be called the California College Promise Grant.
-The California College Promise Grant is a state sponsored program, which waives enrollment fees for qualifying students.
+Beginning the 2018/2019 aid year, the Board of Governors Fee Waiver (BOGFW) will now be called the CA College Promise Grant.
+The CA College Promise Grant is a state sponsored program, which waives enrollment fees for qualifying students.

 In an effort to help students succeed in the California community colleges, the Student Success Act of 2012 (California Senate Bill 1456) was signed into law by Governor Brown.
 Among other aspects, the Act included the creation of minimum academic and progress standards that must be met for continued eligibility for the Board of Governors Fee Waiver Program (BOGFW).
 These are different and separate standards from those for student federal aid, Cal Grants.

 Effective Fall 2016, California Community College students receiving the CCPG must meet minimum academic and progress standards to remain eligible for the CCPG.

 - Successfully complete at least 50% of all units attempted

 Measurement of these standards will begin with fall 2015.